COGS108/Overview/COGS108-Syllabus.md

 Discussion sections are a place where you will be able to ask questions, get help on technical topics, work on your group projects, meet classmates to work with on the group project, and complete the weekly lab exercises.
 If you are struggling with course material, come to discussion section and/or office hours!

-The first discussion section will start Mon of week 1 with a Python review.
+The first discussion section will start Wed of week 1 with a Python review.
 After that week sections will concentrate on helping students with the weekly exercises and assignments.

 Students are encouraged to attend the discussion section to which they've enrolled; however, if you cannot attend that section, please feel free to attend a section that works for you.
 You do not need to let anyone know that you're attending a different section.
 That said, if any one section becomes too crowded, we'll revisit this policy.
 (Historically, it has not been an issue.)

 Please note that there are two Monday holidays this quarter.
-If you are in a Monday section, please note that in weeks 3 and 7, if you want to attend section, you'll have to plan to attend a different-than-usual section.
+If you are in a Monday section, on those weeks, if you want to attend section, you'll have to plan to attend a different-than-usual section.

 | Section | Day | Time       | Location | Room  |